 Carry on to the Franciscan monastery of Our Lady of the Angels, which, according to legend, seamen greeted by sirens when leaving and returning from their journeys.
 The Franciscans responded to them from the mainland by the ringing of the church bell.
 Inside its walls, the church and the monastery keep a valuable historical heritage, but also a priceless value outside.
 In order to enjoy it, you will take a walk to the Baroque lodge, from where a surpassing view spreads over the Mediterranean: the Pelješac Canal and the islands of Korčula, Mljet and Lastovo.

 It is a special treat to visit Pelješac.
-This is a peninsula where you can rest in the harmony of nature in numerous campsites: Camping Nevio, Camping Adriatiq, Camping Antony Boy, Camping Ponta, Camping Vala, Camping Glavna Plaža or Camping Perna.
+This is a peninsula where you can rest in the harmony of nature in numerous campsites: Camping Perna, Camping Adriatiq, Camping Antony Boy, Camping Ponta, Camping Vala, Camping Glavna Plaža or Camping Nevio.
 Here, you can sail around the gastronomic waters, join together red wine with oysters and let yourselves be taken away by the stories of the adventures of the seamen of past times.